pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 pt-config
 --------------------

-Utility that allows the user to interact with pi-top hardware.
+Utility to interact with pi-top hardware.

 .. code-block:: bash